How to Create a Template from a Layout

 It might seem obvious, but if you are using a flattened version of your layout, you will have to start from scratch.
 It is totally feasible, but it would not be 100% accurate, which might be ok too if you prefer (and here is a tutorial on how to do it).
 In any case, this technique will use a full size layered layout.
 Duplicate your image because you don’t want to edit your original!

-Since you don’t want useless layers, delete all the layers that are currently hidden.
+Since you don’t want useless layers, delete all the hidden layers.
 If you hid them, you didn’t need them, right?

 Beware of shadows